Francis' Incarnational Ministry

 A lay missionary in the 1200s named Francis portrays what it means for a missionary to be incarnational.
 Francis (whose name in Italian is "Francesco") came from an Italian city named Assisi.
 Thus, he's called Francis of Assisi (sometimes misspelled by non-Italians as "Assissi").
 One thing a lot of people remember about him is the sermon he supposedly preached to the birds.
 If we can work our way past the multitude of legends about Francis, we can glimpse a missionary through whom Christ shone.

 Francis grew up in a wealthy family but walked away from that wealth to become a lay evangelist.
 He worked at reviving dead and dying churches in central Italy.
 Then, he realized that his call was more global, so he expanded his vision and founded a missionary-sending group.
 He personally went on mission trips to Jerusalem and to Spain.
-One was cut short by a shipwreck and the other by illness.
+One trip was cut short by a shipwreck and the other by illness.

 One very significant incarnational episode in Francis' life came during one of the medieval-period Crusades.
-While the Pope's "Christian" army battled the "heathen" Muslim army of Egypt, Francis made his way to Egypt where he managed to arrange a meeting with the Sultan (the country's religious and political leader).
+While the Pope's "Christian" army battled the "heathen" Muslim army of Egypt, Francis made his way to Egypt, where he managed to arrange a meeting with the Sultan (the country's religious and political leader).

 At the end of their time together, the Sultan reportedly said to Francis, "If I would meet more Christians like you, I would be tempted to become one."